heremaps/xyz-documentation/docs/cli/cli.md

 ##### Property Filters

-You can use `show -p` to filter the properties that get returned by the API.
+You can use `show -p` or `--prop` to filter the properties that get returned by the API.
 This is useful when your features have a large number of properties, and you only need to return some of them along with with the geometry.

     here xyz show -p p.property1,p.property2 -w

 !!!
 Note "Your account needs access to the XYZ Pro Services."
 [Learn more about XYZ Pro features here](../xyz_pro).

+##### Spatial Search

+You can use `--spatial` to search for features in an XYZ space that fall within a radius, or a polygon, or along a line.
+You can specify a point and a radius, a feature in another XYZ space, or a feature in a geojson file.

+- `--center`: comma separated `lat,lon` values that specify the center point for the search
+- `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`
+- `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another XYZ space -- this will return features from the first space that fall within or along a feature from the second space
+- `--geometry`: a single GeoJSON feature in a file to be uploaded for the spatial query

+These results are most easily viewable using `show -w`.

 #### Delete a Space